drocheam/optrace/docs/source/usage/surfaces.rst

    z(r)= z_0 + \frac{\rho r^{2}}{1+\sqrt{1-(1+k)(\rho r)^{2}}}

 With the curvature :math:`\rho = 1/R` and the conical constant :math:`k`.
-Depending on this constant the type of conic section differs:
+Depending on this constant, the type of conic section differs:

 .. list-table::
    :align: center